Meet the Student Development Team

 Blake Small is the Director of Multicultural Life.
 His role includes supervision of the student leader group MOSAIC, multicultural fellowship clubs and NU’s Act Six scholarship program.
 Each of these responsibilities seek to advocate and offer opportunities for students of diverse backgrounds to find their voice at NU.
 Blake moved to the Northwest in the fall of 2018.
 He originally was born in South Korea but grew up in the East Valley of Phoenix, Az.
 Blake earned his B.S. in Accounting from Arizona State University and his M.A. in Intercultural/Urban Studies from Moody Theological Seminary, in Chicago.
 His top five strengths are Harmony, Restorative, Deliberative, Adaptability and Individualization.

 Blake is married to his compassionate wife Hannah, an RN at EvergreenHealth.
-Their son Elias is 10 months old and ready to take on the world.
+Their son Elias is two years old and ready to take on the world.
 In his free time, you can find Blake in the outdoors exploring all that Washington has to offer, hitting tennis balls or playing with his rambunctious Bernese Mountain Dog.

 ABBY STOVALL | Housing Coordinator